-The German sociologist, Nobert Elias, states that power is not an amulet that some have and others do not.
-He rather sees it as a ratio – a difference between the strength of the various parts in the game of power.
-As he explained it in the year of 1969: “The master has power over the slave, but the slave also has power over the master due to the services the slave provides for the master and how much the master depends on these services”.
-This power ratio is influenced by various aspects, and it’s balance can change.
-Formal power is one thing, but one’s imagination of the strengths and powers of the counterpart, also plays a significant part.
+The German sociologist Norbert Elias asserts that power is not an amulet possessed by some and denied to others.
+Instead, he perceives it as a ratio – a discrepancy in the strength of the various components in the power dynamic.
+As he elucidated in 1969: “The master has power over the slave, but the slave also has power over the master due to the services the slave provides for the master and how much the master depends on these services.”
+This power ratio is subject to various influences, and its equilibrium can shift.
+Formal power is one facet, but one’s perception of the strengths and capabilities of the counterpart also plays a pivotal role.

-Through the work with my master thesis, I analysed various situations from my career where power was exercised over me as well as situations where I exercised power.
-I learned that you only have the power that people are willing to give you.
-The power ratio will change if people decide for it to do so.
+In the course of my master’s thesis work, I scrutinized various situations from my career wherein power was exerted over me, as well as instances where I wielded power.
+I gleaned that one possesses only the power that others are willing to confer.
+The power ratio is mutable if people decide to alter it.

-Loyalty is a strong influencer on power.
-If people are loyal to you, the power ratio will be to your advantage.
-If loyalty change; the power ratio will also change.
-In my career I have been in situations where my switch of loyalty made kings fall despite their formal power, and I have been in situations where loyalty towards me helped me withstand extreme pressure from someone who had more formal power than me.
+Loyalty exerts a potent influence on power.
+When individuals are loyal to you, the power ratio tends to favor you.
+If loyalty shifts, the power dynamic will also undergo a transformation.
+In my career, I encountered situations where my change in loyalty toppled individuals of high status, notwithstanding their formal power, and instances where loyalty towards me fortified my ability to withstand intense pressure from someone wielding greater formal power.

 Interested in growing your leadership skills?
 Join our Authentic Leadership program.